 We do not ask for money from workers in return for employment.
 All our employees, apart from members of management, are unionisable and are free to join a union of their choice.

-Total workforce by employment type, employment contract, and region In 2016 we employed an average of 12,000 Employees, up by 12% compared to 2015.
+Total workforce by employment type, employment contract, and region

+In 2017 we employed an average of 8600 Employees, down by 7% compared to 2016.

 Absenteeism